*Winter 2023 / 24 edit*

 When you bring your rings or jewellery to us to be plated, we will check the settings, clean and polish your pieces here in our workshop and then another workshop will carry out the plating.

-Plating is approximately £45.00 for a single item (including our insured delivery to our plater and their return delivery to us).
+Plating is approximately £49.50 for a single ring or £55.00 for a larger piece of jewellery (including our insured delivery to our plater and their return delivery to us).

-Should you require to have a second item plated at the same time, it would cost approximately £20.00, making the total charge for your two items £65.00.
+Should you require to have a second item plated at the same time, it would cost approximately £22.00 for a ring or £27.50 for a larger piece of jewellery, making the total charge for your two rings £71.50 or £82.50 for two larger items of jewellery.
 (This is because delivery does not need to be charged on the second item).

-If delivery of your item/s for plating require to be insured for a higher than average amount (upwards of £1,000.00), there will be an additional £10 added to the single item / initial item charge.
-(The plating charge for one item of high value would be £55.00).
+If delivery of your item/s for plating require to be insured for a higher than average amount (upwards of £1,000.00), there will be an additional £10 added to the single item / initial item chcharge.
+For example, the plating charge for one ring of high value would be £59.50.

 Have you ever thought about simply having your white gold rings polished rather than rhodium plated?
 Take a look at our ‘options & finishes‘ page if you’d like to find out more about plating.
 We’d be happy to show you what your rings look like after we’ve polished them if you’d like to consider this option as polishing them is required to be done before plating.
 Having your rings polished instead of plated is lower maintenance for you because polishing is a fraction of the price and is much quicker too – you can almost always get your polished rings back on the same day rather than being without them for a week – 2 weeks while they are plated.
 Occasionally particular style of white gold rings do benefit aesthetically from being rhodium plated but we’re always happy to offer advice on these things and customers are often really pleasantly surprised when they see what their rings look like without plating.